Community rail is a growing grassroots movement made up of community rail partnerships and groups across Britain.

 They engage communities and help people get the most from their railways, promoting social inclusion and sustainable travel, working alongside train operators to bring about improvements, and bringing stations back to life.

 Anyone can get involved in community rail.
 Train travellers, community groups, local businesses, youth clubs and horticultural groups are a few examples.

 Volunteers simply give as much time as they can manage and join in activities including gardening, cleaning, painting, providing community information and safety education.

-The Association of Community Rail Partnerships (ACoRP) is dedicated to supporting community-based groups and partnerships that connect their community with their railway and deliver social benefit.
+Community Rail Network is dedicated to supporting community-based groups and partnerships that connect their community with their railway and deliver social benefit.